danielsiwiec/leanoverboard.com/_posts/2015-04-06-aws-ruby-sdk-custom-waiters.md

 ---
 title: 'AWS Ruby SDK custom waiters'
+category: programming
 tags:
   - aws
   - amazon
   - ruby
 ---

 Waiters is a mechanism of the SDK that allows you to halt code execution until a certain condition is met.
-Until version **2.0.35** of the SDK, the waiters were implemented as a set of methods on resource (more on resources [here](/2015/03/12/AWS-Ruby-SDK-Client-vs-Resource.html)) classes, with baked in conditions to wait on.
+Until version **2.0.35** of the SDK, the waiters were implemented as a set of methods on resource (more on resources [here](/programming/2015/03/12/AWS-Ruby-SDK-Client-vs-Resource.html)) classes, with baked in conditions to wait on.
 In this post, I'll explain how I helped improve the SDK with custom waiters.

 ### Waiters